 Dorian Lynskey's comprehensive new book , 33 Revolutions Per Minute, details the history of the protest song in America and around the world.

-It's a bracing and informative survey , even if you're familiar with the topic, and it happily sent us at The Nation thinking about our favorite all-time protest songs.
+It's a bracing and informative survey , even if you're familiar with the topic, and it sent me thinking and talking to people about all-time favorite protest songs.
+A quick poll of Nation staffers and friends of the magazine produced an eclectic play list:

-Most importantly, we want to hear from you!
-Please use this form to tell us what you consider your all-time favorite protest song.
+We also want to hear from Nation readers!
+Use this form to tell us what you consider your all-time favorite protest song .
 Please include a link to a video, if you have it, but just tell us the name and artist if you don't.
-We'll publish a survey of readers' choices next week.
+We'll be publishing a survey of readers' choices next week.